for Veterans and the Public

 Cirrhosis: Entire Lesson - Cirrhosis for Patients

-Facts: This guide explains basic facts about cirrhosis (pronounced "sir-o-sis") of the liver.
-It can help you understand the causes and treatments of cirrhosis.
+FACTS: This handbook explains basic facts about the liver and a disease of the liver called cirrhosis (pronounced "sir-o-sis").
+It can help you understand the causes and management of cirrhosis.

-Tool: You can use this guide to talk with your provider about how to take better care of your damaged liver.
+TOOL: You can use this handbook to talk with your provider about how to take better care of your damaged liver.

-Support: You can use this guide to feel more in control of your disease.
+SUPPORT: You can use this handbook to feel more in control of your disease.
 Your family members and friends may read it to understand the challenges you face and to learn how they can help you.

-Treatment Tracking: This guide tells you what you should keep track of when you have cirrhosis, so you can actively participate in your health care.
+TREATMENT TRACKING: This handbook tells you what you should keep track of when you have cirrhosis, so you can actively participate in your health care.

-Resources: A list of the medical terms used in this guide appears at the end.
+RESOURCES: A list of the medical terms used in this handbook appears at the end.
 You may hear these words in discussions with your health care provider or when you read about cirrhosis in books, articles, or on the Internet.
 A list of information sources you can trust is also included.

 What does your liver do?

 The liver is one of the largest organs in your body.
 It has many important jobs.
 It’s like a factory that makes vital substances (such as albumin and proteins that help with blood clotting).
 It cleanses the body of toxins (like alcohol) and bacteria.
 It produces bile that helps digest food.
 The healthy liver also gathers and stores important substances for your body to use later, such as fat, sugar, and vitamins.
 The liver can perform these tasks because millions of cells work as a team around the clock.
 Everything that enters the body through the mouth is digested in the stomach and intestines.
 These raw materials then enter the liver “factory” through the bloodstream and the liver cells break them down, purify them, make them into useful products, store some of them, and get rid of harmful products.